Permissions, Permission Groups, and Permission Boundaries

 Permissions

 A permission is a specific access right or privilege that defines an allowable action or operation on a resource within an application.
-They offer finer-grained access control compared to just relying on roles alone and determine what users or M2M clients are allowed to do, such as reading, writing, creating, deleting, or performing other actions.
+They offer finer-grained access control compared to just relying on roles alone and determine what users or machines are allowed to do, such as reading, writing, creating, deleting, or performing other actions.
 Permissions can be assigned to both roles and permission groups to control access to actions and resources.

 No Tenant-level Permissions